vmagro/csci_tool/README.md

 First login - necessary before you can do anything useful
 `csci login`

+Create repos for students:
+`csci create-repos students.txt` where students.txt is a text file where each line is a student's information like so: `smagro@usc.edu vmagro` (email and github username).
+If no file is specified, the tool will read from stdin.
+This will create a repo for each student like `hw_smagro`, add the student to it's contributors and add the CP team as contributors.

 Run a given mutator on all student repos:
 `csci mutate <mutation>` eg `csci mutate datalab`